bmyerz/minized-examples/README.md

 Here's a VGA pmod demo that besides demonstrating use of pmods also demonstrates using only the PL (so no SDK involvement) https://reference.digilentinc.com/learn/programmable-logic/tutorials/zybo-z7-pmod-vga-demo/start
-- TODO, make it work with block design and PS, use Digilent rgb2vga and create a pmod controller ip
+- TODO, make it work with block design and PS, use Digilent rgb2vga and create a pmod controller ip.
+Does digilent have IP packager Interface definitions?
+Or start with source for some PMOD ip, https://github.com/Digilent/vivado-library/tree/master/ip/Pmods

 PMOD IPs tutorial
 https://reference.digilentinc.com/learn/programmable-logic/tutorials/pmod-ips/start